swade1987/public-speaking/README.md

 ## Speaker Bio

+>Steve Wade is currently one of the founding engineers at KSOC, a Kubernetes security startup.
+>Before his current role, Steve held Platform leadership roles at UnderWrite Me and Mettle.
+During these roles, he leveraged the concept of GitOps to provide self-service platforms to developers.
+>He has also provided Kubernetes consultancy and training worldwide during his time as a Consultant at Apprenda.
-Steve Wade is currently consulting at a Kubernetes Security stealth startup.
-Prior to his current role, Steve was a Senior Platform Engineer at Underwrite Me helping them build out their GitOps centric platforms.
-Before that Steve was the Platform Lead at Mettle, and was Principal Kubernetes Consultant at Apprenda providing Kubernetes training and implementation services.
-Steve has served in technology leadership roles across multiple verticals including real estate, gaming, and the UK parliament.
+>Steve has served in leadership roles across many verticals including real estate, gaming, and the UK parliament.
+>

-Steve has a BSc in Computer Science and is passionate about cloud-native software development and distributed computing.
+>Steve has a BSc in Computer Science and is passionate about cloud-native software development and distributed computing.
 You can find him as @swade1987 on Twitter and GitHub.

 - **[&rarr; Profile Pictures](assets/profile-pictures.md)**
 - **[&rarr; Social Links](#social)**